 - Bakuto [博徒] – Players who were involved or participated in games of chance involving cards and dice;

-The name Yakuza derives from the junction of Ya [八] Ku [九] Za [三] which is a number sequence 893 [八九三].
-The numerical sequence is considered the worst type of hand in a Japanese card game like hanafuda [花札].
+The name yakuza derives from the junction of Ya [八] Ku [九] za [三] which is a number sequence 893 [八九三].
+The number sequence is considered the worst type of hand in a Japanese card game like hanafuda [花札].

-Realize that everything is involved with games, even the tattoos that members of the yakuza gang wear, became popular because of the Bakuto who tattooed their entire bodies and displayed themselves during games of chance.
+Realize that everything is involved with gambling, even the tattoos that yakuza gang members wear, became popular because of the Bakuto who tattooed their entire body and showed off during gambling.

-The Tekiya they also influenced the activities carried out by Yakuza members.
-During Shinto festivals, peddlers opened tents and hired some members as security guards.
-The gang generally generates its income through protection for traders.
+You tekiya also influenced the activities carried out by the Yakuza members.
+During Shinto festivals, peddlers would open tents and hire some members as security.
+Usually the gang generates its income through protection for merchants.

 Yakuza crimes and activities

-The members of the Yakuza they do not usually commit murder and robbery too much like the drug dealers in Rio de Janeiro.
-They are organized men who may fall into the category of politicians and religious leaders.
+The members of yakuza they don't usually commit murders and robberies too much like the traffickers in Rio de Janeiro.
+They are organized men who perhaps fall into the category of politicians and religious leaders.

 This is because many members of the yakuza they live in the midst of society discreetly and have a social life like any other.
-They are not chased by the police and are not usually at large.
+They are not pursued by the police, nor are they often on the run.

-Many families in the yakuza has their homes in prominent places, mansions full of security guards, some own business or control companies.
+Many families from yakuza have their homes in prominent places, mansions full of security guards, some are business owners or control companies.
 Not even weapons are common among members of the yakuza.

-Many traders and companies maintain relations with groups of the Japanese mafia.
-According to a report by the National Agency for Police, in 2014, more than 22 thousand people linked to yakuza groups were arrested in Japan.
+Many merchants and companies maintain relationships with Japanese mafia groups.
+According to a report by the National Agency for Police, in 2014, more than 22,000 people linked to yakuza groups in Japan were arrested.

-There is no official data on the amounts handled by the Japanese mafia, but estimates are that the Japanese mafia moves “billions of dollars” a year illegally in Japan.
+There is no official data on the amounts moved by the Japanese mafia, but estimates are that the Japanese mafia moves “billions of dollars” per year illegally in Japan.

-Usually members of the yakuza run bars, hostesses and massage parlors in red light neighborhoods like kabukicho.
-They are very discreet, so there is usually little to comment on about their activities.
+Usually the members of yakuza run bars, hostesses and massage parlors in red-light neighborhoods like kabukicho.
+They are quite discreet, so they usually don't have much to say about their activities.

-Of course, some groups are involved in drug trafficking, human trafficking, prostitution and many others.
-But it is not so scary, it is considered a semi-legitimate organization and they have already helped many.
+Of course, some groups get involved in drug trafficking, human trafficking, prostitution and many others.
+But it's not that scary, it's considered a semi-legitimate organization and it has helped many.

-For example, after the Kobe Earthquake, Yamaguchi it mobilized to provide relief services (including the use of a helicopter) that arrived before government aid itself.
+For example, after the Kobe Earthquake, Yamaguchi mobilized to provide relief services (including the use of a helicopter) which came before the government's own help.
 This was widely reported and commented on.

-THE yakuza repeated its aid after the earthquake and tsunami in Tohoku in 2011, with groups opening their offices for refugees and sending dozens of trucks with supplies to affected areas.
+THE yakuza repeated its assistance after the 2011 Tohoku earthquake and tsunami, with groups opening their offices to refugees and sending dozens of trucks with supplies to affected areas.

-Many unions with the Yamaguchi-gumiofficially prohibits its members from engaging in drug trafficking.
-They make large investments in well-known and legitimate companies, also have links with the real estate market and banks.
+Many unions with Yamaguchi-gumi, officially bans its members from engaging in drug trafficking.
+They make large investments in well-known and legitimate companies, they also have ties to the real estate market and banks.

-They often participate in local festivals, such as the Sanja Matsuri, where they carry a sanctuary through the streets displaying their elaborate tattoos.
-Sometimes they have children's parties, or participate in festivals setting up their own tents.
+They often participate in local festivals such as the Sanja Matsuri, where they carry a shrine through the streets displaying their elaborate tattoos.
+Sometimes they have parties for children, or participate in festivals by setting up their own tents.

-Core activities, such as merchandising, loan sharking or bookmaker administration are usually managed by members outside the yakuza, who pay protection fees for their activities.
+Core activities such as merchandising, loan sharking or bookmaker management are typically managed by outsiders. yakuza, who pay protection fees for their activities.

 Even so, you must be careful not to irritate a member of the yakuza.
-They are generally moody and don't like to communicate with strangers.
-Don't even think about hunting a fight with one, otherwise you can literally die.
+They are generally moody and do not like to communicate with strangers.
+Don't even think about picking a fight with one, otherwise you could literally die.

-I had a friend of a friend who crashed into an expensive car from a member of yakuza.
-The guy who was Brazilian, simply ran away from the city to avoid having to pay.
-Believes that the yakuza located him?
+I had a friend of a friend who crashed into an expensive car owned by a member of the yakuza.
+The guy who was Brazilian, simply fled the city to avoid having to pay.
+Believes that the member of the yakuza did he locate?

 Yakuza family and structure

-The crime syndicate yakuza it's a family like the old mafias.
-Members live for and honor the group that adopts a traditional Japanese hierarchical structure known as oyabun-kobun.
+the crime syndicate yakuza it's a family like the old mafias.
+Members live for the sake and honor of the group which adopts a traditional Japanese hierarchical structure known as oyabun-kobun.

-Kobun [子分] literally means foster child, who are the members who owe their loyalty to oyabun [親分] who is the adoptive father of the family.
+Kobun [子分] literally means adopted son, which are the members who owe their allegiance to the oyabun [親分] who is the adoptive father of the family.
 The system follows a moral code of justice and duty called jingi [仁義].

-Yakuza gang members sever their family ties and transfer their loyalty to the gang leader who is also called kumicho [組長] which means boss.
+Members of yakuza gangs sever their family ties and transfer their allegiance to the gang boss who is also called kumicho [組長] meaning chief.

-Saiko-komon (最高顧問): is a kind of senior consultant and so-honbucho is a head of headquarters who is below the kumicho.
-O shingiiin [審議委員] takes care of legal matters while the kaikei [会計] is literally the accountant.
+Saiko-komon (最高顧問): is a kind of senior consultant and so-honbucho is a head of headquarters that is below the kumicho.
+O shingiiin [審議委員] takes care of legal matters, while the kaikei [会計] is literally the counter.

-Group members also use a general hierarchy called siblings as if it were a religion.
-Kyoudai [兄弟] is used for older brothers and shatei [射程] for younger members (brothers) of the group.
+Group members also use a general hierarchy called brothers as if it were a religion.
+Kyoudai [兄弟] is used for older siblings and shatei [射程] for younger group members (siblings).

 The biggest yakuza families

-There are many families spread across Japan.
+There are many families scattered across Japan.
 The main ones are listed below:

-Yamaguchi-gumi [六代目山口組] – Created in 1915, it is the largest family in Yakuza, has more than 40 thousand members and is divided into 750 clans.
-His Oyabun (leader) is Kenichi Shinoda.
+Yamaguchi-gumi [六代目山口組] – Created in 1915, it is the largest Yakuza family, has more than 40,000 members and is divided into 750 clans.
+Its Oyabun (leader) is Kenichi Shinoda.

-Inagawa-kaï [稲川会] – It is the third largest family with more than 7 thousand members and is divided into 177 clans.
+inagawa-kaï [稲川会] – It is the third largest family with over 7,000 members and is divided into 177 clans.
 His current Oyabun is Kakuji Inagawa.
 It was the first to operate outside and inside Japan

-Towa Yuai Jigyo Kumiai [東亜友愛事業組合] or [東亜会] – It is the fourth largest family with more than a thousand members and is divided into 6 clans.
+Towa Yuai Jigyo Kumiai [東亜友愛事業組合] or [東亜会] – It is the fourth largest family with over a thousand members and is divided into 6 clans.
 His current Oyabun is Satoru Nomura.
 It was the first to be created in Korea.

-When one yakuza commits an offense or wants to show regret, he amputates his finger in a ritual called “yubitsume”.
+When one yakuza commits a crime or wants to show repentance, he amputates his own finger in a ritual called "yubitsum”.

-Many yakuza have a body full of tattoos.
-These tattoos, known as irezumi, are often still made by hand, that is, the ink is inserted under the skin using non-electric hand tools with bamboo or steel needles.
+Many yakuza have tattoos on their bodies.
+These tattoos, known as irezumi, are often still done by hand, i.e. the ink is inserted below the skin using non-electric hand tools with bamboo or steel needles.
 The procedure is expensive, painful and can take years to complete.

-When members play cards Oicho-Kabu with each other, they usually take off their T-shirts or open them and tie them around the waist.
-This allows them to show their tattoos to others.
+When members play cards of Oicho-Kabu with each other, they usually take off their shirts or open them and tie them around their waists.
+This allows them to show off their tattoos to others.

-This is one of the only times when members of the yakuza display their tattoos to others.
-They usually keep them hidden in public with long-mangad shirts and a high collar.
+This is one of the only times when members of the yakuza show off their tattoos to others.
+They often keep them hidden in public with long-sleeved, high-necked shirts.

-Due to the association with Yakuza, the Japanese developed a prejudice regarding tattooing, but that does not prevent them from being seen as great works of art around the world.
+Due to their association with the Yakuza, the Japanese have developed a prejudice about tattoo, but that does not prevent them from being seen as great works of art around the world.

-Finally, I will leave a report from R7 talking about Yakuza.
+Finally, I'll leave a report from R7 talking about the Yakuza.
 Just remembering that the media usually generalize things.